 Prior to the Bee, Day spent 23 years with The Associated Press, where he worked as an executive at headquarters in New York and as a reporter, editor and manager in Trenton, New Jersey; San Francisco; Seattle; Omaha, Nebraska; and Milwaukee.
 He also worked as a reporter at The Daily Times of Ottawa, Illinois.

 A Cleveland native, Day has an M.A. degree in journalism from Marquette University and an A.B. degree in the classics from the College of the Holy Cross.
-At Princeton, he is a fellow at Mathey College and an academic fellow with the baseball team.
+At Princeton, he is a fellow at Mathey College and with the baseball team.
+He teaches in the Princeton Writes program and Wintersession.